It was a case of wúnderbar for one particular film last night as the Oscar race continues to build towards its thrilling climax.

-After landing a formidable total of fourteen nominations last month, the German war epic All Quiet on the Western Front took centre stage with a magnificent seven wins.
 The latest adaptation of Erich Maria Remarque’s 1929 novel pulled off a stunning victory in the Best Film category ahead of Oscar frontrunners The Banshees of Inisherin and Everything Everywhere All at Once.

 Additionally, filmmaker Edward Berger took home Best Director for his work behind the camera while the film also triumphed in the categories for Best Adapted Screenplay, Best Cinematography, Best Sound, Best Original Score and Best Film Not in the English Language.

-Despite losing out on Best Film, the Irish dramedy The Banshees of Inisherin nabbed four gongs including Outstanding British Film while Martin McDonagh clinched Best Original Screenplay for his writing.
-More significantly, stars Kerry Condon and Barry Keoghan gave their Oscar hopes a boost with key wins in the Best Supporting Actress and Actor categories.
+Despite losing out on Best Film, the Irish dramedy The Banshees of Inisherin nabbed four prizes including Outstanding British Film while Martin McDonagh clinched Best Original Screenplay for his writing.

-The other key winners on the night included Babylon (Best Production Design), Avatar: The Way of Water (Best Visual Effects), Aftersun (Outstanding Debut by a British Writer, Director or Producer), Navalny (Best Documentary), An Irish Goodbye (Best British Short Film) and The Boy, the Mole, The Fox and the Hole (Best British Short Animation).
+The other key winners on the night included Babylon (Best Production Design), Avatar: The Way of Water (Best Special Visual Effects), Aftersun (Outstanding Debut by a British Writer, Director or Producer), Navalny (Best Documentary), An Irish Goodbye (Best British Short Film) and The Boy, the Mole, The Fox and the Hole (Best British Short Animation).

 Finally, the EE Rising Star Award was presented to Emily actress Emma Mackey as she prevailed over the likes of Naomi Ackie, Daryl McCormack and Sex Education co-star Aimee Lou Wood.